jaridkolver/assignment2-release/README.md

 * [ROS](https://marketplace.visualstudio.com/items?itemName=ms-iot.vscode-ros) : Provide some ros specific tools.
 * [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) : Additional git features to complement features built into vscode.

+### Q: Joy_node is not able to find joystick at `/dev/input/js1`
+For non virtualbox user:
+Joy_node.py config the joystick driver to read from `/dev/input/js1` to work around an issue with virtual box emulating a virtual joystick at `/dev/input/js0`.
+If you are using another software such as vmware the xbox joystick will not appear at `/dev/input/js1` you need to change it by using the command:
+`sudo mv /dev/input/js0 /dev/input/js1`

+**OR** change the joystick config yaml in the launch folder to get joystick driver to read from `/dev/input/js0` and then rebuild your package.

 If you encountered any problems and figured out a fix to it, let us know and we can add it to the FAQ.